adrhill/SparseConnectivityTracer.jl/docs/src/dev/adding_overloads.md

 The `relu` function is now ready to be called with SCT's tracer types.

-!!! details "What is this odd looking eval call doing?"
+!!! details "What is the eval call doing?"
     Let's call `overload_gradient_1_to_1` without wrapping it `eval`:

     ```@example overload